yonibot/Todos-API/README.md

 This is the Rails API server for the React Native Tutorial (upcoming).

- A demo is available at [https://todosapi-rails.herokuapp.com/items](https://todosapi-rails.herokuapp.com/items).
+The API server can be accessed via curl/Postman/etc at [https://todosapi-rails.herokuapp.com/items](https://todosapi-rails.herokuapp.com/items).

 ## Usage